KrishP147/watspend/Project/docs/charter.md

 - Monthly reports display
 - SMS/Different method of notifications (ie. monthly report out)
 - Public or multi-user authentication system (may be added later)
-- Local or limited-access server setup (no public hosting yet).
+- Local or limited-access server setup (no public hosting yet)

 ### Out of Scope
 - Cloud deployment and live web hosting